-SECTION 510 FIRE DEPARTMENT ACCESS TO EQUIPMENT

-510.1 Identification.
-Fire protection equipment shall be identified in an approved manner.
-Rooms containing controls for air-conditioning systems, sprinkler risers and valves, or other fire detection, suppression or control elements shall be identified for the use of the fire department.
-Approved signs required to identify fire protection equipment and equipment location, shall be constructed of durable materials, permanently installed and readily visible.
+SECTION 509 FIRE PROTECTION EQUIPMENT IDENTIFICATION AND ACCESS fire detection, suppression or control elements shall be identified for the use of the fire department.
+Approved signs required to identify fire protection equipment and equipment location shall be constructed of durable materials, permanently installed and readily visible.